andrewc26/P2Wildcats/README.md

 Project Board keeps log of what is in progress, what has been asigned and what has been completed and ready to push to github or onto rasberry pi.
 Project Board helps keep track of whos job it is for certian tasks in order to make sure all group is working and getting job done on deadline.

-Journals are used to keep track of what is done each week and our comments and grades for each other Andrew and Travis Journal Link:https://docs.google.com/document/d/1Rn2xLqRm99J29nrHp6zhihUfQyBIgqrA3u0H1DxFc5c/edit Anthony and Nick Journal Link:https://docs.google.com/document/d/1H_rkU8QGBcCwCwj6Ia5sylhfVicfE1cv6_J8-KukuZM/edit
+Journals are used to keep track of what is done each week and our comments and grades for each other:

-hey hey hey
+Andrew and Travis Journal Link:https://docs.google.com/document/d/1Rn2xLqRm99J29nrHp6zhihUfQyBIgqrA3u0H1DxFc5c/edit Anthony and Nick Journal Link:https://docs.google.com/document/d/1H_rkU8QGBcCwCwj6Ia5sylhfVicfE1cv6_J8-KukuZM/edit